AcademySoftwareFoundation/OpenColorIO/docs/api/c_colorspace.rst

          This allows no-op transforms between different colorspaces.
 If an equalityGroup is not defined (an empty string), it will be considered unique (i.e., it will not compare as equal to other ColorSpaces with an empty equality group).
-This is often, though not always, set to the same value as ‘family’.

       .. cpp:function:: void setEqualityGroup(const char *equalityGroup)